-The animal kingdom is divided into two groups.
-Vertebrates (with a backbone) and Invertebrates (without a backbone).
-The diagram below shows further grouping and examples of vertebrates and invertebrates.
-It is really important that you remember the characteristics of all groups, especially all the vertebrate groups.
+The Animal Kingdom is divided into two groups: vertebrates (with a backbone) and invertebrates (without a backbone).
+The diagrams below show further grouping and examples of vertebrates and invertebrates.
+It is really important that you remember the characteristics of all groups, especially all vertebrate groups.
 You will be asked, in tests, to identify what group organisms belong to.
-The second diagram shows the characteristics of plant groups.

 Vertebrates are made up of reptiles, fish, amphibians, birds and mammals.
 Each group have their own characteristics.